kk7453603/redmibook2024pro-nixos/README.md

     ```bash
     cd nixos-config-reborn
     git add .
-    nixos-rebuild switch --flake ./#<hostname>
+    sudo nixos-rebuild switch --flake .#<hostname>
-    # or nixos-install --flake ./#<hostname> if you are installing on a fresh system
+    # or nixos-install --flake .#<hostname> if you are installing on a fresh system
-    home-manager switch
+    home-manager switch .
     ```

 ## 😎 Enjoy!